oceanhackweek/ohw19-tutorial-github/GitGuide.md

 ![](img/newRepo.png)

-Click New and follow the steps: check yes to create Readme.md
+Click New and follow the steps: check yes to create README.md

 * Format project name as whw2019_ourproject (you can change the name later)
 * Invite others to the repo:
 	* Settings -> Collaborators
 	* Note to collaborators: you will receive an invitation to your email associated with github.com.
 If you cannnot find it look for the `bell` notifications on the top right of the website.

-## Cloning the repository.
+## 2. Cloning the repository

 Each participant should clone the repository so they have their local copy.
 Navigate through the terminal to the folder where you want to keep Waterhackweek work. (`cd path_to_waterhackweek`)